Following the Red Bird:

 Part memoir and part meditation on Christian teachings, Following the Red Bird explores not only the why of Christianity but the how.
 How do we learn to listen for God’s voice?
 How do we develop and sustain a relationship with Jesus?
 How do we hear and heed God’s call?
 How do we apply Christian teachings to everyday life?
 Kate describes her journey of discovering answers to these questions one step at a time as she stumbled into a new life in the church.
 Kate's experience and insight will be relevant both to the searcher and the long-time believer.

-In her memoir, Kate draws from her readings of some of the great faith and spirituality giants such as C.S.
+In Following the Red Bird, Kate draws from her readings of some of the great faith and spirituality giants such as C.S.
 Lewis, Thomas Merton, Thomas A. Kempis, and Dietrich Bonhoeffer.
-She also finds inspiration in the work of modern authors like Kathleen Norris, Barbara Brown Taylor, Elizabeth Gilbert, and Parker J. Palmer.
+She also finds inspiration in the work of modern authors like Kathleen Norris, Barbara Brown Taylor, and Parker J. Palmer.